 - All cash rewards matched at the end of first year

-- Earn 5% cash back on rotating categories (up to $1,500 quarterly) based on Discover’s cash back calendar
+- Earn 5 percent cash back on rotating categories (up to $1,500 quarterly) upon activation based on Discover’s cash back calendar

-- No penalty APR and no late fee, on your first missed payment
+- No penalty APR and no late fee on your first missed payment (up to $41 thereafter)

-Who should apply: Students with no history are the perfect candidates for this card.
-You’ll get the opportunity to learn how to use credit while you complete your college education.
+Who should apply: Students with no history are the perfect candidates for this card, thanks to its lack of fees and free access to your FICO credit score, provided by TransUnion.
+You’ll get the opportunity to learn how to use credit while completing your college education.

-Who should skip: If you have a good credit score, there are other cards out there for you.
-Students who know they’ll be tempted to overspend by the rewards structure should also skip this one.
+Who should skip: If you already have a good credit score, there are other cards out there for you.
+Anyone who’s also prone to overspend should also skip this one.

 Capital One Platinum Secured Credit Card: Best for low credit scores

-- Considered for a higher credit limit after six on-time monthly payments
+- Automatically considered for a higher credit limit after six on-time monthly payments

 - No annual, foreign transaction or returned payment fees, plus no penalty APR